Domain Model

 - property heat_flow: Value

-Stream heat flow view over a scalar or stateful duty value.
+Stream heat flow view over a scalar or multiperiod duty value.

 Heat transfer coefficient (e.g., kW/m^2/K).